 Bad actors (individuals with malicious intentions) are constantly trying to find account usernames, email addresses, and passwords they can use to get into online accounts.
 Sometimes, due to a data breach at another company, customers’ account usernames, email addresses, and passwords are exposed online.
 Many people use the same username or email address and password for multiple accounts, so Ring proactively checks lists of exposed passwords and that helps us protect your Ring account.

 We strongly urge you to change your One-Time Password delivery method to take advantage of the security benefits of text message (SMS) two-step verification.
-While we cannot guarantee that we will always be able to identify whether or not a password has been published online, Ring has implemented this extra security check to help protect our customers’ Ring accounts.
+For more information on creating a secure password, click here.